 You’ve researched your article.
-You have an amazing headline, great facts, hookable subheads.
-Your readers will really get something out of it.
+You have an amazing headline, great facts, images, and hookable subheads.

-All you have to do now is work out how to write a killer introduction to reel them in.
+All you have to do now is write a killer introduction to reel them in.

-But get it wrong and you lose the reader.
 Get it right and your audience will spend time finding out more.
-It could be content marketing, a thesis, or an assignment, it is the same.

 Correctly done, an introduction paragraph is short, concise and tells the reader why they should care.
 But it’s harder than it looks.

 It is as true for content marketing, a thesis, or an assignment, or any other type of long form writing.

 Fortunately, help is at hand.
 Content marketing is journalism and journalists have long had a framework for dealing with problematic introductions.

 First off: an admission on our part.
 These tricks aren’t our ideas.

 They have largely been lifted from Essential English for Journalists and Writers – the 45-year-old bible for journalists written by former Sunday Times editor Sir Harold Evans.
 We have applied them to content marketing.